osiris-code/osiris/docs/reference/Species_Boundary.md

 ```

 Note: When using thermal boundary conditions, it is necessary to modify the
 settings for the field boundary conditions from the default.
+In 2D cartesian
+geometry, the option **vpml_diffuse** enables damping of noise from absorbing
+particles that cross the simulation boundary.

 ```text
     emf_bound